 Before you started moving in, puckering your lips, did you know which way you were going to tilt your head so you wouldn’t knock noses?
 Or where to put your hands?
 Did you stand or sit – or stand then sit?
 Did you sense when the other person wanted the kiss to end?
 Or did you fail to pick up on that cue?
 Now – imagine trying to figure out all that stuff, plus issues of angles and lighting and timing, in order to make an awkward, attempted, first kiss look naturally awkward in front of an audience.
 And you’re doing all this while you’re pretending to be someone else and you’re kissing someone you don’t know that well.

-So many calculations, and we’re not even talking about nudity or simulating intercourse here.
-Just a dud seduction.
+Sooo many calculations, and we’re not even talking about nudity or simulating intercourse here.
+Just a dud first move.

 But isn’t all this timing and physicality and emotion – isn’t this the kind of thing covered in acting class?